 Sunday: following the final blessing of pilgrims in the Priory grounds, two coaches will depart from the Coach Park in Little Walsingham at 5:30pm, one to Ely (arriving before 7pm); the other to London, arriving at Ambrosden Avenue, next to Westminster Cathedral, at about 8:30pm.
 (The latter is also used by day pilgrims from London.)
-The coach to Ely goes to the railway station and on to the Rugby Club.
+The coach to Ely goes to the railway station and on to the Rugby Club for those who have parked their cars there.

-Monday: following Mass in the Slipper Chapel, at about noon, departing from the Catholic Shrine Car Park at Houghton St Giles, a coach takes people back to Ely railway station and on to the Rugby Club.
+Monday: following Mass in the Slipper Chapel, at about noon, departing from the Catholic Shrine Car Park at Houghton St Giles, a coach takes people back to Ely railway station and on to the Rugby Club, and the minibus returns to St Bede's, Clapham Park.